LesleyLai/digital-garden/content/Concepts/Iterator Pattern.md

 - [[./Rust iterator|Rust iterator]]
 - [[./C++ ranges|C++ ranges]]
 - [[./C++ iterators are not really iterators|C++ iterators are not really iterators]]

+## Further Reading
+- [A survey of every iterator variant](https://blog.yoshuawuyts.com/a-survey-of-every-iterator-variant) - A Rust focus post on different variants (of capacities) of iterators